d3scomp/deeco-playground/README.md

 The architecture of the playground, its internal structure and implementation are described in detail in the  **Implementation and Architecture** document.

 The **manual.html** page contains a more technical description of the things that can be useful for scenario developers.
 It describes the formats of scenario files and configuration files; and provides an overview of the classes that user needs to use in the process of scenario creation, explaining the meaning and function of all their methods and attributes.
 The links in this file refer to the javadoc pages (you need to generate javadoc in order to make them work).

+## Project structure

+The source code of the framework and the example scenarios can be found in the `src/java` folder.
+The XSD schemas for scenario files and visualization configuration files are located in the `src/resources` folder.
+Folder `examples` contains the scenario files, the configuration files, the textures and the bitmaps of obstacles used in all the example scenarios.

 ## License